renjunok/swift-color-scheme-generator/README.md

 You can add ColorSchemeKit to your Xcode project by adding it as a dependency.

 1. From the **File** menu, select **Swift Packages > Add Package Dependency**.
-2. Enter `https://github.com/renjunok/swift-color-scheme-kit.git` as the repository URL.
+2. Enter `https://github.com/renjunok/swiftui-color-scheme-kit.git` as the repository URL.
-3. Specify the version as `1.0.0`.

 Import the library: